Wilfred von Oven: Biography

 In a German TV documentary on the "German Resistance", Oven described the events of the 20 July plot which he witnessed.
 On the afternoon in question the Propaganda Ministry on the Wilhelmstrasse, with Goebbels inside, was surrounded by disloyal troops.
 Goebbels ordered Oven to discover whether escape was possible.
 He found they were trapped but reported that the telephone system was still working, an oversight by the plotters which assisted in their downfall.

-At the capitulation in 1945 Oven went into hiding under an assumed name to escape Allied internment: Werner Naumann, the replacement Propaganda Minister for Goebbels whose assistant Oven would have been, fled to Argentina in 1946, where Oven arrived in 1951.
-Oven was declared "persona non grata" by the Federal German Embassy in Buenos Aires and remained a committed Nazi.
+At the capitulation of the Wehrmacht on 8 May 1945, von Oven went into hiding under an assumed name to escape Allied internment: Werner Naumann, the replacement Propaganda Minister for Goebbels whose assistant Oven would have been, fled to Argentina in 1946, where Oven arrived in 1951.
+Oven was declared persona non grata by the Federal German Embassy in Buenos Aires and remained a committed Nazi.
 He continued to reject Christianity for paganism in Argentina.
 He was married, and the author of several books and numerous magazine articles.

-In his book Auschwitz: The Nazis and The 'Final Solution, Laurence Rees discusses an interview he conducted with Oven.
+In his book Auschwitz: The Nazis and The 'Final Solution, Laurence Rees discusses an interview he conducted with von Oven.
 He was asked if he could sum up his experience of the Third Reich in one word, what would it be, to which Oven responded: "Paradise".

+Death

-Wilfred von Oven died in Buenos Aires, Argentina at 13 June 2008.
+Von Oven died in Buenos Aires, Argentina at 13 June 2008, aged 96.